nandoflorestan/releaser/README.rst

 Our project home and issue tracker are at GitHub_.
 It's easy to `read the source code`_.

 A popular alternative to *releaser* is the project `zest.releaser`_.
-It differs in features and support for Python versions.
+It differs in features, manners of extensibility and support for Python versions.

 *releaser* supports Python 2.6, 2.7, 3.2 and 3.3 (without translation)
 through the nine_ project.